schmeits/filament-character-counter/README.md

 composer require schmeits/filament-character-counter
 ```
 > **Warning**
-> If you are using Filament 4 (beta), you can install the package via composer:
+> If you are using Filament 4, you can install the package via composer:
 > ```bash
->  composer require schmeits/filament-character-counter:"^4.0@beta"
+>  composer require schmeits/filament-character-counter:"^4.0"
 > ```

 You can publish the translations file with: